harishngt/Mental_Health_Fitness_Tracker/README.md

 ## Overview

-This repository contains the code and analysis for a Mental Health Fitness Tracker using Machine Learning techniques.
+This repository contains the code and analysis for a Mental Health Fitness Tracker which uses Machine Learning techniques.
 The project focuses on exploring and analyzing a dataset related to mental health, performing statistical tests, and implementing various supervised and unsupervised learning algorithms.

 ## Dataset